 There are many Forex trading scams that are operating under the radar; others are just bold and offer their amazing deals in plain sight.
 While there are many fake "opportunities" operating in various countries around the world, there are some that are more common than others.

 Among the popular schemes designed to relieve you of your hard earned cash are fake Forex signal sellers, managed investment funds and the plain old dishonest scam broker.
 A phoney Forex broker will talk a good game, they will offer you amazing spreads, promise that you will make significant returns and even go so far as to provide fake testimonials.

 What happens when you make a deposit?
 Well, you can be sure you won't see your money again.
 Unfortunately, while the Forex market is subject to a certain amount of regulation, it is not entirely regulated which makes it possible for scam brokers to operate in the main arena, often giving the industry a bad name.

 Why Forex Scams Exist

 To honest, hardworking people, the mere fact that these scams exist can be mind boggling.
 Why would anyone want to carry out this kind of fraud and deception?
 Well unlike those who have very strong morals, there are some people who will stop at nothing to make a quick buck, even going to criminal lengths to defraud millions of people from hard working and respectable people like yourself.

-Because the market is not entirely regulated, like other financial markets, it is possible for anyone to set up a trading platform and sell their services.
+Because the market is not entirely regulated, just like binary options, it is possible for anyone to set up a trading platform and sell their services.
 All they have to do is emulate what all the honest brokers are doing and make you buy into it.
 If you are new to trading, it is likely that you will not know how to spot a scam broker and will see only the promise of good returns.